younata/personal_knowledge/src/unix_tooling/README.md

-# Unit Tooling
+# Unix Tooling

 Doing things in the shell.

 ## Network Monitoring

-- [what](https://github.com/imsnif/what) is a poorly-named network monitor tool written in rust.
+- [`bandwhich`](https://github.com/imsnif/bandwhich) is a network monitor tool written in rust.
+It displays current network utilization by process, connection and remote IP/hostname.